What Is The Average Settlement For A Truck Accident In Ohio? | 24/7 Assistance

 Your Lawyer Can Inform You of Your Truck Accident Case’s Value

 Ohio Revised Code Section 2323.43 imposes caps on damages.
 As a victim, you can collect economic and non-economic compensation up to the amounts the law specifies.
 Economic damages are verifiable and quantifiable, like a medical bill.
-Non-economic damages are a little more difficult to put an exact number on, like severe pain or the loss of a hand.
+Non-economic damages are a little more challenging to put an exact number on, like severe pain or the loss of a hand in an Average settlement for a truck accident in Ohio.

 The value of your claim is based on what it takes to restore your life back to normal.
 Restoration means getting you back to health, your vehicle back in order, and your hospital bills paid.
 Here is a list of everyday items often brought forward for reimbursement.